-- (f) CIP: The proposed FY 2024 through 2033 CIP shall incorporate the following: - Compliance with the City's adopted Debt Related Financial Policy Guidelines for any debt issuance planned for FY 2024 through FY 2033; - Consistency with the City's adopted cash capital investment policy of a General Fund cash capital transfer of no less than 2.0% with the goal of funding the FY 2024 General Fund cash capital reflected at least at the level in the current adopted CIP; - The optional use, as determined by the City Manager, of an additional General Fund operating budget surplus from FY 2023, if any, as commitment for capital projects in FY 2024 and beyond; - Specific descriptions of projects that can be funded within recommended levels of funding, their associated operating costs, estimated for all years of the CIP, and a description of the criteria used to prioritize the projects as recommended by the Budget and Fiscal Affairs Advisory Committee (BFAAC); - Proposed funding for City and ACPS facility projects based in part on the recommendations of the Ad Hoc Joint City-Schools Facility Investment Task Force. - (g) ACPS Funding: That (1) the City Manager shall recommend Alexandria City Public Schools combined operating transfer and debt service funding that funds the debt service increase required to fund projects and enrollment changes while balancing the need for an affordable tax and fee burden, (2) the Alexandria City Public Schools is requested by City Council to articulate in general categories and prioritize any City FY 2024 appropriation requests above the current amount, (3) the City Manager shall develop options for potential funding of proposed public school capital needs for the FY 2024 through FY 2033 time period taking under advisement the recommendations of the Ad Hoc Joint City-Schools Facility Investment Task Force, and (4) the City Manager shall recommend ACPS capital project debt service in the FY 2024 proposed budget and include such amount as an separate element of the total recommended FY 2024 budget for the ACPS. - (h) Outside Agencies: Organizations outside the City government that receive funding support from the City must demonstrate an alignment of their efforts with accomplishments of the City's strategic priorities and show efficiencies and cost saving measures.
-In cases where there is discretion over the level of funding, organizations external to the City government must demonstrate the purpose, benefits outcomes, and consequence of City funding. - (i) Civic Engagement: As part of the proposed budget development process, staff should seek public input on the priorities used to formulate the budget through the collection of community comments via the budget website prior to the City Manager's final decision making for and presentation of the proposed budget and CIP.
+- (f) CIP: The proposed FY 2025 through 2034 CIP shall incorporate the following: - Compliance with the City's adopted Debt Related Financial Policy Guidelines for any debt issuance planned for FY 2025 through FY 2034; - Consistency with the City's adopted cash capital investment policy of a General Fund cash capital transfer of no less than 2.0% with the goal of funding the FY 2025 General Fund cash capital reflected at least at the level in the current adopted CIP; - 3.
+The optional use, as determined by the City Manager, of an additional General Fund operating budget surplus from FY 2024, if any, as commitment for capital projects in FY 2025 and beyond; - 4.
+Specific descriptions of projects that can be funded within recommended levels of funding, their associated operating costs, estimated for all years of the CIP, and a description of the process used to prioritize which projects were included in the proposed CIP funding levels; - Proposed funding for City and ACPS facility projects based in part on the recommendations of the Ad Hoc Joint City-Schools Facility Investment Task Force.

+(g) ACPS Funding: That (1) the City Manager shall recommend Alexandria City Public Schools combined operating transfer and debt service funding that funds the debt service increase required to fund projects and enrollment changes while balancing the need for an affordable tax and fee burden, (2) the Alexandria City Public Schools is requested by City Council to articulate in general categories and prioritize any City FY 2025 appropriation requests above the current amount, (3) the City Manager shall develop options for potential funding of proposed public school capital needs for the FY 2025 through FY 2034 time period taking under advisement the recommendations of the Ad Hoc Joint City-Schools Facility Investment Task Force, and (4) the City Manager shall recommend ACPS capital project debt service in the FY 2025 proposed budget and include such amount as an separate element of the total recommended FY 2025 budget for the ACPS.

+(h) Outside Agencies: Organizations outside the City government that receive funding support from the City must demonstrate an alignment of their efforts with accomplishments of the City's strategic priorities and show efficiencies and cost saving measures.
+In cases where there is discretion over the level of funding, organizations external to the City government must demonstrate the purpose, benefits outcomes, and consequence of City funding.
+Organizations outside the City government should provide a level of base budget detail equivalent to that provided by internal city departments.

+(i) Civic Engagement: As part of the proposed budget development process, staff should seek public input on the priorities used to formulate the budget through the collection of community comments via the budget website prior to the City Manager's final decision making for and presentation of the proposed budget and CIP.